An advanced guide to

 Claude Code is an incredibly powerful tool from Anthropic, which brings their advanced AI model into your terminal window.
 It can edit files, run commands, search your codebase, and build features from start to finish - all from a single conversation.

-I've been using it daily for about six months now, and it's easily the biggest improvement to my workflow in years.
+I've been using it every day for about a year now, and it's easily the biggest improvement to my workflow in years.
 That said, the quality of what you get back depends almost entirely on one thing: how specific you are with your prompts.

 I made a lot of mistakes early on - vague prompts, wasted context, and letting Claude go down the wrong path before stepping in.
 This guide covers the strategies I regularly use in my professional work, so that you can skip the same trial-and-error phase.
 It assumes that you've already installed Claude Code and built a few small things - but if you haven't, you might want to start with my beginner guide first.